Training

 You can view zero state Heatmaps only if there's no applied Visited URL filter.

 Once you onboard and go to Heatmaps, you can view the list of popular pages.
-Adjust your Filters and Segments to view the list of popular pages as you prefer.
-These popular pages are sorted based on the highest number of sessions.
+Adjust your Filters and Segments to view according to your preferences.
+The pages are sorted based on the highest number of sessions.

-You can also enter a URL and select a path filter operator to start viewing the Heatmaps.
-Learn more about path filters and its supporting operators.
+You can also enter a URL and or part of URL to start viewing the Heatmaps.
+Learn more on how to achieve this with path filters and its supporting operators.

-When you turn on the URL parameters and select a URL, you can view the heatmap that matches the URL and parameters exactly.
-But when it's turned off, you can view a heatmap that starts with the specified URL with and without parameters.
+When you toggle the URL parameters and select a URL, you can view the heatmap that matches the URL and parameters exactly.
+When toggled off, you see a heatmap that start with the specified value, with or without parameters.

 There are different types of heat maps based on the kind of interaction.